Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Conclusions

 We gave guiding heuristics for when a centrally located drop is likely to be the energy minimizer, and we also gave an example of when this is false.
 We gave an example of when the symmetric split-wall drop is the energy minimizer, and we gave evidence for our findings that the asymmetrical split-wall drop is never the energy minimizer in $\mathbb{R}^2$.

-In our explorations of this nine-dimensional parameter space, we found four types of energy parameters, those being the bulk parameters of volume and tube radius, density values, surface tensions, and wetting parameters.
+In our explorations of this nine-dimensional parameter space, we found four types of energy parameters, those being the bulk parameters of volume (area) and tube radius, density values, surface tensions, and wetting parameters.
 We gave examples of parameter studies in each of these families.
 Specifically, we also gave a framework for a volume parameter study that could lead to verification with physical experiments.
 We observed that some symmetry in certain parameters lead to a reflection symmetry in the drop profile.
-Finally, we gave some indication to how the parameter space could be further explored by looking at pairs of parameters and classifying the number of equal energy cases found.
+We gave some indication to how the parameter space could be further explored by looking at pairs of parameters and classifying the number of equal energy cases found.
+We finished our study with rigorous examples of the non-uniqueness of soluions to the free boundary problem and then we used those examples to validate our numerical method.

 As we stated earlier in the paper, we make no claim to have exhausted all of the interesting cases in this somewhat large parameter space.
 We have merely given a glimpse into the complexity of these problems with our numerical techniques.